Prohelion/prohelion.github.io/docs/Battery_Management_System/User_Manual/50_Precharge.md

 Therefore, this 50W resistor is acceptable for the external resistor in this application based on maximum fault power.

-During normal operation, the capacitors contain a charge of 0.36C, giving an energy storage of <strong>81 Joules.</strong>  Note that this is a lethal amount of energy.
+During normal operation, the capacitors contain a charge of 0.36C, giving an energy storage of __81 Joules.__  Note that this is a lethal amount of energy.
 During an RC precharge type event, the same amount of energy that is eventually stored in the capacitor is also dissipated in the resistor.

-If not mounted on any additional thermal mass, and assuming that 20g of the resistor's total mass is aluminium (specific heat = 0.897 J/g°C), 81 Joules will give a temperature rise of ∆T = Q/mc = <strong>4.5°C,</strong> also well within limits.
+If not mounted on any additional thermal mass, and assuming that 20g of the resistor's total mass is aluminium (specific heat = 0.897 J/g°C), 81 Joules will give a temperature rise of ∆T = Q/mc = __4.5°C,__ also well within limits.
 During a fault situation, where 430W is being dissipated in the resistor, the same thermal calculation shows a temperature rise of 48°C above the starting temperature.
 This also is within limits.

 The maximum acceptable operating voltage for the 50W resistor is 1285V, so our maximum of 450V is also within limits.

-Therefore, a <strong>470 ohm, 50W, RH series wirewound aluminium resistor </strong> would be a suitable choice of external resistor for this application of precharging <strong>800uF to 450V in 1.5 seconds.</strong>  Other devices on the HV bus such as DC/DC converters and battery chargers will add significant extra capacitance, and must be factored into these calculations.
+Therefore, a __470 ohm, 50W, RH series wirewound aluminium resistor __ would be a suitable choice of external resistor for this application of precharging __800uF to 450V in 1.5 seconds.__  Other devices on the HV bus such as DC/DC converters and battery chargers will add significant extra capacitance, and must be factored into these calculations.

 Note that the BMS must be programmed with the correct timeout value, so as it knows what the expected precharge time is.
 If this is not done, then the precharge controller will either expect precharge to have finished when it has not, resulting in an error state, or it will expect precharge to take much longer than it really does, resulting in a potential overload and a fire in the external resistor if there is a system fault.